-We are proud of the alumni and friends of the Faculty from across Canada and around the world who generously share their wisdom and energy with the Faculty.
+We are proud of the alumni and friends of the Faculty of Law from across Canada and around the world who generously share their wisdom and energy with us.

 Marc Barbeau, BCL'84, LLB'84 - Montreal